AaronJan/Housekeeper/README.md

 $ composer install
 ```

-add single line of code to your `config/app.php` at `providers` for the handy console generator:

-After `Composer` finish running, add the HousekeeperServiceProvider to the providers in `config/app.php`:
+After `Composer` finish running, add the `HousekeeperServiceProvider` to the providers in `config/app.php`:

 ```php
 <?php